 ON3 represents New Jersey’s largest contemplated redevelopment.
 Prism Capital Partners’ ambitious initiative is transforming the 116-acre former Hoffmann-La Roche campus – located on Route 3 just nine miles from the Lincoln Tunnel – into a multi-tenant, next-generation lifestyle hub.

-The vision for ON3’s future includes a world-class, mixed-use setting integrating office and R&D facilities, recreational, residential, hospitality and wellness options, as well as other uses.
-Spanning the Township of Nutley and the City of Clifton, ON3 will serve as a showplace for the “new urbanist” philosophy that is driving the suburban municipalities to redesign their downtowns and commercial corridors for 24/7 convenience living.
+The vision for ON3 includes a world-class, mixed-use setting integrating office and R&D facilities, educational, recreational, residential, hospitality and wellness options, as well as other uses.
+Spanning the Township of Nutley and the City of Clifton, ON3 serves as a showplace for the “new urbanist” philosophy that is driving the suburban municipalities to redesign their downtowns and commercial corridors for 24/7 convenience living.

-Prism Capital Partners is in the midst of a multi-tier infrastructure and site work development plan at ON3.
-Phase I involved the addition and rebranding of streets, and comprehensive streetscaping and landscaping on the east portion of the campus.
-It also included the installation of new sewer and storm water systems, and a rewiring of PSEG’s connections to the campus electric grid and 10-megawatt, onsite cogeneration facility to enhance redundancy.
-Phase II, now underway, is creating new internal roadways on the balance of the site to support coming tenants and future development.
+The ON3 campus offers a variety of build-to-suit development opportunities supported by state-of-the-art infrastructure.
+Prism Capital Partners already has completed a multi-tier, $30 million site work development program to support the campus’ full build-out.
+This included the addition and rebranding of streets, and comprehensive streetscaping and landscaping on the east portion of the campus, as well as the creation of new internal roadways on the balance of the site to support coming tenants and future development.
+Additional components included the installation of new sewer and storm water systems, and a rewiring of PSEG’s connections to the campus electric grid and 10-megawatt, onsite cogeneration facility to enhance redundancy.